marco906/SwiftUINavigation/README.md

 ### Define your routes
 - Create an enum for your app routes and make it conform to the `Routable` protocol.
-- Define the SwiftUI Views that the routes should navigate to.
+- Define the destination view that the route should navigate to in the property `view`.

 ```swift
 import SwiftUINavigation